-- 1. All tuition and fee payments may be made online through the online student portal or by cash, check, cashier's check, credit card, or money order made payable to OKWU, 2201 Silver Lake Road, Bartlesville, OK 74006. - Note: Please mark any envelope containing payment "Attention: Cashier." - 2.
-All students eligible for financial aid must have all paperwork completed prior to registration. - All students are required to sign a Registration Contract. \See Policy PL 115-407 Veterans Benefits and Transition Act of 2018 - 4.
-Students who register less than 30 days before of the start of a course will be charged a late registration fee. - \See Policy PL 115-407 Veterans Benefits and Transition Act of 2018 - Students whose accounts are in arrears will not be allowed to register for additional courses. \See Policy PL 115-407 Veterans Benefits and Transition Act of 2018 - 6.
-Tuition and fees for College After Hours (elective) courses must be paid at the time of registration for those courses if financial aid has already been disbursed for the term and there is a credit balance to cover the additional cost. - 7.
-All tuition and fees must be paid before a student can re-enter OKWU. - 8.
+- 1. All tuition and fee payments may be made online through the online student portal or by cash, check, cashier's check, credit card, or money order made payable to OKWU, 2201 Silver Lake Road.
+Bartlesville.
+OK 74006. - Note: Please mark any envelope containing payment "Attention: Cashier." - 2.
+All students are required to sign a Registration Contract. - See Policy PL 115-407 Veterans Benefits and Transition Act of 2018 - 3.
+Students who register less than 30 days before of the start of a course will be charged a late registration fee. - See Policy PL 115-407 Veterans Benefits and Transition Act of 2018 - 4.
+Students whose accounts are in arrears will not be allowed to register for additional courses. - See Policy PL 115-407 Veterans Benefits and Transition Act of 2018 - 5.
+Tuition and fees for College After Hours (elective) courses must be paid at the time of registration for those courses if financial aid has already been disbursed for the term and there is a credit balance to cover the additional cost. - 6.
+All tuition and fees must be paid before a student can re-enter OKWU. - 7.
 The issuing of transcripts and release of diplomas are contingent upon student accounts being paid in full.
-This includes all tuition, all fees, and any late fees and/or penalties. - 9.
-Students will be charged full tuition and fees when a course is retaken. - 10.
-Students who fail to pay balances can be financially withdrawn and any unpaid balance can be sent to collections.
+This includes all tuition, all fees, and any late fees and/or penalties. - 8.
+Students will be charged full tuition and fees when a course is retaken. - Students who fail to pay balances can be financially withdrawn and any unpaid balance can be sent to collections.